-The SPW logo should appear in a circle under "My Schools and Services".
-Tapping on this circle will show you three tabs - General, Groups, and Eforms".
+The next screen shows you three tabs: General, Groups, and Eforms.
 Practice navigating around these tabs to see all the information available to you.

-Users are asked to set the notifications in the app to "on", and customise their Groups so that they receive notifications for the relevant year levels and areas of interest.
+Users are asked to set the notifications to "on", and customise their Groups so that they receive notifications for the relevant year levels and areas of interest.
 Go to the Groups tab to add or remove Groups.
 Remember to update your Groups each year as your child moves through the school.
 Groups at SPW are: